HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ### How to use this tutorial for your assignment

-After step 3, you will have a map you can explore to gather insights for your writing assignment.
-At any time, you can skip to the [finished interactive map](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment/demo/completed-map/).
+After completing the steps on this page, you will have a map you can explore to gather insights for your writing assignment.
+At any time, you can skip to the [finished interactive web version of the map](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment/demo/completed-map/).
 You can also [email us at maps@harvard.edu](mailto:maps@harvard.edu) if anything isn't working how it should be (don't hesitate to ask -- if it's not working for you, it might not be working for others).

-If you are interested in GIS, or are considering the mapping option for the final project, following steps 1-3 will give you a great foundation.

-Step 4 is optional.
-The map you make in step 3 will live only on your computer.
-If you want to learn how to take the work you do in QGIS and turn it into a publicly shareable website, follow step 4.
-It might also give you ideas for the final project.
-Skipping this step, however, won't have an impact on your ability to complete today's assignment.
+At the end of this tutorial there is a link to next steps for taking projects in QGIS and making them web-enabled.
+They are not required for this assignment, but available if this is of interest to you.

 ## Tutorial